siong1987/rails-with-docker/README.md

   # Get rid of the annoying: "Cannot render console from..." warning.
   config.web_console.whitelisted_ips = `ip route|awk '/default/ { print $3 }'`.strip
 ```

+## Contact

+You can reach out to me with my gmail address: siong1987@gmail.com or
+follow me on [twitter](https://twitter.com/siong1987) for more cool stuff from me :P

+## LICENSE

+(The MIT License)

+Copyright (c) 2016 Teng Siong Ong

+Permission is hereby granted, free of charge, to any person obtaining
+a copy of this software and associated documentation files (the
+'Software'), to deal in the Software without restriction, including
+without limitation the rights to use, copy, modify, merge, publish,
+distribute, sublicense, and/or sell copies of the Software, and to
+permit persons to whom the Software is furnished to do so, subject to
+the following conditions:

+The above copyright notice and this permission notice shall be
+included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND,
+EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY
+CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,
+TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
+SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.